Let's Take This to the Inbox

 Don’t panic at the prospect of being held accountable for the consumer data you collect, manage, store or share.
 But, don’t ignore the law, either.
 It’s the leading edge of the data privacy and transparency movement that is spreading across the United States and might someday lead to federal legislation.
 (More on that later in this post.)

-Here are 10 steps you should take so you’re ready for the law when it goes into effect next January.
+Here are 10 steps you should take so you’re ready for the law when it gets enforced in July.

 We hear from many marketers that they don’t have location data on their customers, so they don’t know who’s covered by the law.
 Our response: Treat all of the people you hold data on as if they’re from California, especially because many other states are passing similar laws.

 You probably have more information than you realize, too.
 Look for information such as when, where and how they opted in, IP addresses, web form locations, and other data that their behavior generates, as well as any preference data showing location.